keystonejs/keystone/docs/doc-style-guide.md

 ## Code and Code Blocks

-If referring to specific tools or a single commands within a sentence, use `single backticks`.
+Use `single backticks` only when referring to a specific tool or a single commands within a sentence.

-Where possible, code blocks (using the triple backtick) should be used.
+Where possible, code blocks (using the triple backtick) should be used instead.
-All code blocks should specify the language they contain; this produces syntax highlighting when published on GitHub.

-For example, even a small series of shell commands should be given a `sh` block:
+For example, even a small single shell commands should be given a block:

 ```sh
 node --version
 ```

+All code blocks should specify the language they contain;
+this produces syntax highlighting when published on GitHub.
 A complete list of languages recognised by GitHut can be found in the [`linguist` languages file](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).